davidshepherd7/terminal-here/README.md

-For other terminals you will need to set `terminal-here-command-flag` to the command line flag which tells the terminal to treat the rest of the command line as a separate command to run inside the terminal
+For other terminals you will need to set `terminal-here-command-flag` to the command line flag which tells the terminal to treat the rest of the command line as a separate command to run inside the terminal.

 ## Advanced configuration